Muhammad-Mubashir786/CPP_Projects/README.md

 points achieved, determine the GPA for the semester, and based on all the data, it can generate and present the CGPA of the student.

+A C++ project is designed with an object-oriented approach, with classes for customers, accounts, transactions, and banking services.
+Features included creating and managing customers, accounts, and transactions, as well as performing banking services such as withdrawals, deposits, and transfers.
+It also allows customers to view their account information, including account balances, recent transactions, and other details.